Compact Hermitian symmetric spaces, coadjoint orbits, and the dynamical stability of the Ricci flow: Combinatorial properties of certain determinants

 In order to prove Theorem \ref{ThmGr} we first need to collect some results on the power series of certain matrices that will appear after the manipulation of the righthand side of Equation (\ref{DHGroup}).
-For $m_{1},m_{2},\dots,m_{n} \in \mathbb{R}$ and ${0<k \leq [n/2]}$ we consider the matrix valued function ${\mathcal{M}:\mathbb{R}\rightarrow \mathrm{Mat}^{n\times n}_{\mathbb{R}}}$ given by
+For ${m_{1},m_{2},\dots,m_{n} \in \mathbb{R}}$ and ${0<k \leq [n/2]}$ we consider the matrix valued function ${\mathcal{M}:\mathbb{R}\rightarrow \mathrm{Mat}^{n\times n}_{\mathbb{R}}}$ given by

 We will be interested in computing the derivatives of $\det(\mathcal{M}(t))$ when $t=0$; it is therefore useful to think of $\det(\mathcal{M}(t))$ as the sum of various products of $k$ functions.
-To compute the $p^{th}$ derivative we can use the formula
+To compute the $p^{th}$ derivative we can use the multinomial version of the Leibniz rule